 - Microsoft Stream

-- Windows Defender ATP: Endpoint Detection & Response, Automatic Investigation & Remediation, Secure Score
+- Microsoft Defender for Endpoint: Endpoint Detection & Response, Automatic Investigation & Remediation, Secure Score

 Audits, reports, and certificates

 Microsoft cloud and commercial technical support services are audited once a year for the ISO/IEC 27018 code of practice as part of the certification process for ISO/IEC 27001.